aaronriekenberg/aaronriekenberg.github.io/content/posts/parsing-json-logs-with-python.md

 Above reads and parses all lines from stdin so works nicely in a shell pipeline.
 The output is easy to parse with grep/awk/sed, etc.

-Below is an example of spotting a bad guy looking for wordpresss sites:
+Below is an example of spotting a bad guy looking for wordpress sites:

 ```sh
 $ tail -1000 access.log | parse_logs.py | grep 'status=404' | grep wp